JackDoesntWaste/water/README.md

 The **music** is a Royalty Free Music from [Bensound](http://www.bensound.com/royalty-free-music/track/cute).

 ### [wavePercent](http://codepen.io/ElaineXu/pen/jAzGAw)
-Created by [Elaine](http://codepen.io/ElaineXu/).
-We used and modified this animation to fill the screen of water at the end of the questions.
+This is not a library, but an open source code from [CodePen](http://codepen.io/) created by [Elaine](http://codepen.io/ElaineXu/).
+We used and modified this animation to fill the screen of water before the results.

 ![wavepercent](/README/wavepercent.gif)![waves](/README/waves.gif)